God Himself, the Unique VII

 On the two stories I just told, even though they might have some unusual content and they may have been told and expressed to you in a unique fashion, I nonetheless wanted to use straightforward language and a simple method so that you could grasp and accept something more profound.
 This was My only goal.
 I wanted you to see and believe that God is the Ruler of all things from these little stories and scenes.
 The goal of telling these stories is to allow you to see and know the infinite deeds of God within the finite confines of a story.
 As for when you will fully reach this result in you, it depends on your own experiences and your individual pursuit.
 If you pursue truth and if you seek to know God, then these things will serve as a steady and strong reminder to you; they will allow you to have a deeper awareness, a clarity in your understanding, and you will gradually draw close to God’s actual deeds, a closeness that will be without distance and without error.
 However, if you do not seek to know God, then those stories you heard can’t do you any harm.
 You may just consider them true stories.

 Did you understand anything from these two stories?
 (From God telling us these two stories, we can truly feel that He is the Ruler, Creator, and Manager of all things.
 We see God’s actions, His omnipotence, and His wisdom, and from this we feel even more deeply the immense love God has toward mankind.
 Everything God does, He does for mankind.)
 Firstly, are these two stories set apart from our previous discussion on God’s concern for mankind?
 Is there an inevitable connection?
 Is it that within these two stories we see the deeds of God and how He plans and handles everything for mankind?
 Is it that everything God does and all of His thoughts are geared toward mankind’s existence?
 (Yes.)
 Isn’t God’s careful thought and consideration for mankind very evident?
 Mankind doesn’t have to do anything.
 God has prepared for people the very air that they breathe.
 The vegetables and fruits they eat are readily available.
 From north to south, from east to west, each region has its own natural resources and different crops and the fruits and vegetables have been prepared by God.
 Speaking of the larger environment, God made all things interconnected, mutually intertwined, and interdependent.
 He used this method and these rules to maintain the survival and existence of all things and in this way mankind has lived quietly and peacefully and has grown and multiplied from one generation to the next in this living environment up to the present day.
 That is to say, God balances the natural environment.
 If God’s sovereignty and control were not in place, no man could maintain and balance the environment, even if it was created by God in the first place.
 If man were to make a plastic seed and plant it in the soil, would it ever sprout?
 If man made a plastic tree and put it in the ground, in several hundred years it would never produce a leaf, right?
-In some places there is no air, therefore people cannot live there and they shouldn’t go out of bounds, this is for mankind’s protection and these things are very mysterious.
+In some places there is no air, therefore people cannot live there and God won’t allow you to go there.
+So, don’t go out of bounds, this is for mankind’s protection and these things are very mysterious.
 Each corner of the environment, the length and breadth of the earth, and every living thing on the earth—both the living and dead—were prepared by God and He thought through them: Why is this thing needed?
 Why is that unnecessary?
 What is the purpose of having this thing here and why should that go there?
 God had already thought all this through and there is no need for people to think about them.
 There are some foolish people who are always thinking about moving mountains, but instead of doing that, why not move to the plains?
 If you don’t like mountains, why would you go live by them?
 Isn’t this foolish?
 What happens if you move that mountain?
 A hurricane will blow through or a huge wave will wash over and the people’s homes will be destroyed.
 Wouldn’t that be a foolish thing to do?
 People can only destroy.
 They cannot even maintain the only place they have to live, and yet they want to provide for all things.
 This is impossible.

 God allows man to manage all things and have lordship over them, but does man do a good job?
 Mankind tends toward destruction; mankind is not only unable to preserve the things as God created them, he has actually destroyed them.
 Mankind has reduced the mountains to rubble, choked the seas with earth, and turned the plains into deserts where none can live.
 Yet there in the desert man has made industry and built nuclear bases and destruction prevails in all directions.
 The rivers are no longer rivers, the sea no longer the sea….
 When mankind breaks the balance and the rules of nature, their day of disaster and death is not far away and is inevitable.
 When the disaster comes, they will know how precious God’s creation is and how important all of it is for mankind.
 Man living in an environment with a fine climate is like being in paradise.
 People do not realize this blessing, but the moment they lose it all they will see how rare and precious all of it is.
 How would one get all of this back?
 What could people do if God was unwilling to create it again?
 What could you do?
 (We could do nothing.)
 Actually, there is something you can do and it’s very simple and when I tell you what it is you’ll immediately know that it is feasible.
 Why has man found himself in his current environmental predicament?
 Is it because of man’s greed and destruction?
 If man ends this destruction, won’t the living environment gradually right itself?
 If God does nothing, if God no longer wishes to do anything for mankind—that is to say, He doesn’t want to intervene—the best method would be for mankind to stop this destruction and return things to how they were.
 Putting an end to all this destruction means to stop the plundering and devastation of the things God has created.
 This will allow the environment where man lives to gradually improve.
 Failure to do so will result in further destruction of the environment and it will only become more serious.
 Is My method simple?
 It is simple and feasible, right?
 Simple indeed, and it is feasible for some people, but is this feasible for the vast majority of people on earth?
 (It isn’t.)
 For you, at the very least, is it feasible?
 (Yes.)
 What does your “yes” stem from?
 Could one say that it involves establishing a basis of understanding about God’s deeds?
 Could one say it involves abiding by God’s rule and plan?
 (Yes.)
 There is a way to change all of this, but that is not the topic we are discussing now.
 God is responsible for every single human life and He is responsible to the very end.
 God provides for you, even if you have been sickened by the environment destroyed by Satan, or affected by pollution or received some other harm, it doesn’t matter; God provides for you and He will let you live on.
 Do you have faith in this?
 (Yes.)
 God does not take the loss of human life lightly.